baltimoreheritage/places/kensett-house.md

 > The Kensett House Apartments, as they will now be called, were named after Thomas Kensett, an oyster packer who built the front portion o the building as a private home in the late 1800s.
 After a later addition, the building was converted into apartments, said Marty Bement, manager of the local Clark office.
 > There will be extensive interior renovations, Mr. Bement said, adding that the building is listed on the federal historic register.
 The brick will be cleaned to return the exterior of the building to its original appearance and the tiles on the Mansard roof will be returned to their original color.
 Interior details such as shutters, scrollwork and glazed tiles will be retained, he added.
 Amy Gould of Nichols-Gould is the architect for the apartment renovation.

-On February 7, 1982, the Sun reported on “Two old mansions becoming apartments” comparing the rehabilitation of the 1700 Eutaw Place building to the renovation of the Gunther Mansion in Butcher’s Hill and its conversion into 8 apartments for almost $500,000.
+On February 7, 1982, the Sun reported on "Two old mansions becoming apartments" comparing the rehabilitation of the 1700 Eutaw Place building to the renovation of the Gunther Mansion in Butcher’s Hill and its conversion into 8 apartments for almost $500,000.

 On September 15, 1997, Suzanne E. Stipe reported for the Baltimore Business Journal, describing the challenges facing 1700 Eutaw Place and other apartment buildings around the country in the face of planned changes to a HUD rental subsidy program.
 The article notes: